OmeLuuk/iris/iris_chat/README.md

 ### Prerequisites

 - A compatible C++ compiler (C++20 or later recommended)
-- Ensure the Iris server is properly set up and running.
+- Ensure the Iris server is properly set up and running
+- Have the necessary Qt libraries installed for the chat GUI